oracle-terraform-modules/terraform-oci-oke/docs/instructions.md

     "bastion" = "1"
 }
 ```

 You can do this any time i.e. either at the beginning or after the cluster has been created.
 After the instance is provisioned, terraform will output the ip address of the bastion instance(s):

-You can do this any time i.e. either at the beginning or after the cluster has been created.
-After the instance is provisioned, terraform will output the ip address of the bastion instance(s):